Friday, February 14, 2014

 It helps Bogie create the formula of a character trait later borrowed by other actors in future movies.
 He's paired together as a fictional couple with lead actress Ingrid Bergman.
 They are immediately responsible for the duo's chemistry.

-CASABLANCA is inspirational for its ending and dialogue, and a few directors have tried to imitate its concept for the audiences' thirst.
+CASABLANCA is inspirational for its ending and dialogue, and a few directors have tried to imitate its concept to satisfy the audiences' thirst.
 Never reaching its use-by date, it's still in its famed recognition.
 You must see it if you want to know its true potential.

 Star rating: (10/10) Best Movie Ever